anime-dl/anime-downloader/docs/usage/watch.rst

 ``anime watch <search term> --new``.
 You can then select an anime to be added to the watch list.

+If you are familiar with the dl side of anime downloader then you can also specify your choice of provider at this point with the ``--provider`` flag.
 ::

    $ anime watch 'code geass' --new